Clay Classes, Memberships & Community Studio

 handbuilding independent study : 8 week class

 When: Thursday mornings from 9:30 am-12:30 pm.
-8 weeks beginning October 16 and ending December 11.
-There is not class on Thanksgiving.
+8 weeks beginning January 8 and ending February 26.

 Instructor: Stephanie LeBaudour